damianhakert/damianhakert.github.io/source/_posts/2016-03-15-gitlab-enterprise-edition-price-change.markdown

 This is the same price as the Basic Plan.

-We will now offer Premium Support; which includes 24x7 emergency support, live upgrade assistance and support for High Availability, as an add-on to a GitLab Enterprise Edition license.
+We will now offer Premium Support; which includes 24x7 emergency support, live upgrade assistance and support for High Availability, as an add-on Option to a GitLab Enterprise Edition license.
+Premium Support was previously part of our Standard Subscription.
 The cost for Premium Support will be $9,900/year and $99 per seat over 100 seats, with a maximum charge of $35,000.